 All claims raised herein were raised on direct appeal and in the initial 1985 Application for Post-Conviction Relief.
 I have raised only these claims because the Second Circuit State Court of Appeal in 2015 and 2017 vacated the 1985 order denying the initial PCR Application in light of Martinez/Trevino, which only allowed for the claims raised in the initial 1985 Application for PCR to be reviewed.
+These claims are now timely and properly before this federal habeas court.

-(A) STATEMENT OF THE CASE AND JURISDICTION
+STATEMENT OF THE CASE AND JURISDICTION